Global Business Leaders Magazine

 6. Please share some of your favorite client reviews/testimonials which inspired you to keep going.

 Since 2007, our hotel sales services have opened new doors for major hotels and boutique properties throughout the US, Canada, the Caribbean and Latin America.
 We’ve had hundreds of client testimonials that have inspired me.
 Their comments especially lifted my spirits over the past year when there was a lot of uncertainty in the world.
-I’ll share a recent testimonial that sums up our value as a business well, from Aly El-Bassuni, Chief Operation Oﬃcer at Radisson Hotel Groups: “Hotel owners are asking me all the time what to do to help generate revenue at their hotels.
-Radisson chose to partner with Jacaruso to help our teams drive results and increase proﬁtability.
+I’ll share a recent testimonial that sums up our value as a business well, from Aly El-Bassuni, now Chief Operation Oﬃcer at Yugo: “Hotel owners ask me all the time what to do to help generate revenue at their hotels.
+We chose to partner with Jacaruso to help our teams drive results and increase proﬁtability.
 Their hotel sales support is best-in-class and their Accelerate eLearning is exactly what hotel teams need to generate revenue.”

 7. What other hobbies or interests do you share beyond the cabin?
 How do they help in honing your leadership skills?